 My ancestors are all from the UK, mostly from England, but also from Wales, Scotland, and the Isle of Man.
 My ancestral percentages and those for my parents are illustrated in these Ancestral Pie Charts (link goes to blog posting, which provides the source for these).

 I really love finding a signature of one of my ancestors, although many of the more distant ones couldn't write, so they signed with an "X" and "his or her mark" and their name was written in by someone else.
-In the absence of having a photo or a drawing of the person, a signature is the next best thing and I crop signatures of all my ancestors whenever I find them.
-The signatures above and in the blog posting for the Boulton Family are from a few of my relatives, the oldest of which is from my 5th great-grandfather, John Braithwaite (1745-1817), on the Marriage Bond he signed shortly before his 1768 marriage to Agnes Briggs (1746-1770) in Dalton-in-Furness, Lancashire.
+In the absence of having a photo or a drawing of the person, a signature is the next best thing (although maybe chromosome mapping of DNA has become even more important to me) and I crop signatures whenever I find them in documents.
+The signatures above and in the blog posting for the Boulton Family are from a few of my ancestors, the oldest of which is from my 5th great-grandfather, John Braithwaite (1745-1817), on the Marriage Bond he signed shortly before his 1768 marriage to Agnes Briggs (1746-1770) in Dalton-in-Furness, Lancashire.

 Apologies for errors or outdated material on any of the webpages or blog postings.
 Let Me Know if you notice anything and I will correct or remove.